realworldocaml/book/book/gadts/README.md

 ```

 This type packes together a value of some arbitrary type, along with a
 function for converting values of that type to strings.
-Note that we
-can use the in-line record syntax with GADTs much as we would with
-ordinary variants.

-Syntactically, we know that `'a` is existentially quantified because
+We can tell that `'a` is existentially quantified because it shows up
-it shows up on the left-hand side of the arrow, but not on the right,
+on the left-hand side of the arrow but not on the right, so the `'a`
-meaning it isn't represented in a type parameter for `stringable`
+that shows up internally doesn't appear in a type parameter for
-itself.
-Essentially, the existentially quantified type is bound within
+`stringable` itself.
+Essentially, the existentially quantified type is
-the definition of `stringable`.
+bound within the definition of `stringable`.

-We can write a print function for `stringable`s:
+This function can print an arbitrary `stringable`:

 ```ocaml env=main
 # let print (Stringable s) =